top of page

 Who can participate?

 ANYONE!
-When you are out kayaking, swimming, paddling, sailing, or even riding a ferry and see a jellyfish, take a photo and share it with us.
+When you are out kayaking, swimming, paddling, sailing, walking on a beach or riding a ferry and see a jellyfish, take a photo and share it with us.
 Jellyfish presence can be hard to monitor, so getting everyone involved is the best way to find them!

 How will the results be used?

 The HKJP will use the sightings to compile data about the distribution and abundance of jellyfish.
-This data can be combined with environmental data to learn more about jellyfish presence and the causes of blooms, as well as the environmental impacts, both causes and consequences of jellyfish.
-This can also provide data for recommendations to watersports groups about jellyfish safety.
-It may be possible to discover new species in Hong Kong waters and update the Hong Kong Register of Marine Species.
+Over time, this data can be combined with environmental data to learn more about jellyfish presence, as well as impacts, both causes and consequences of jellyfish.
+This can provide data for recommendations to watersports groups about jellyfish safety.
+It has already been possible to discover new species records in Hong Kong waters.

 bottom of page